The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: The evolution of low-mass central galaxies

-In summary, the former satellite galaxies only show an important contribution to the evolution of the halo mass and gas mass of the Q target galaxies in TNG300.
-The next section will present the analysis of their contribution to the signal of two-halo conformity.
-Based on the results of this section, we expect the Q target galaxies that were satellites in the past can explain a significant part of the conformity signal in TNG300, but the situation is less clear in the case of MDPL2-SAG.
+In summary, the former satellite galaxies strongly influenced the evolution of the host halo mass, v$_{\rm max}$, and gas mass of the Q target galaxies in TNG300 shown in Fig. \ref{fig:all_params_target_TNG_and_SAG}.
+This is because most of their progenitors were hosted by massive DM halos, where environmental effects such as RPS, starvation, and TS could have affected those properties.
+The following section presents the analysis of their contribution to the signal of two-halo conformity.
+Based on the results of this section, we expect the Q target galaxies that were satellites in the past can explain a significant part of the conformity signal in TNG300, but it is less evident in the case of MDPL2-SAG.